harrisonized/diy-transcriptomics/README.md

 | 17 | Lecture 14 | R/toxoplasma\_data\_integration.R | Compares two seurat objects from the toxoplasma dataset.
 Integrates the two datasets, then goes through the standard clustering workflow on the integrated dataset.
 Afterward, there are some examples of cluster assignment. |
 | 18 | Lab 13 | R/covid19\_scrnaseq\_challenge.R | Starter script for the covid19\_scrnaseq\_challenge dataset. |

 In addition, there are two files (`scrnaseq_qc_plots.R` and `utils.R`) to store reusable functions.
 For some of the scripts, if I couldn't get the code to run, I simply hashed it out.
 For example, I couldn't install `scater`, and I have yet to get to fixing the bugs in `scrnaseq_qc_plots::print_HTML`).
+Lastly, GSEA analysis was not emphasized during the class, and I have yet to try it out.

+## Getting Help

+If you try this code and you run into problems, please reach out to me through my Penn email: first (dot) last_name @ pennmedicine (dot) upenn (dot) edu, and I will be happy to answer your questions.